sean-otoole/HODD/README.md

 About the Newsletter

-Each issue of the newsletter selects a disease with available single-cell sequencing data and applies AI-driven perturbational analysis to propose potential RNA therapeutic targets.
-The focus is on diseases with cell-autonomous pathology or uniform effects across all cell types to maintain analytical tractability.
+In the newsletter I select a disease and use publicly available datasets to propose potential treatments.
+This is a personal project and not connected to any organization.

+If you would like to follow the newsletter you can do so [here](https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7270513081846267905)